 Major invasive species initiatives are underway in the Pacific.
 Pay attention to information in the following networks and projects.
 These web sites will be greatly expanded in the near future.

-Pacific Invasives Battler Resource Base - This resource is to assist Pacific island invasive species practitioners in their battle against invasive species. t includes the “Guidelines for Invasive Species Management in the Pacific” which outlines a set of themes and objectives to assist in forming a comprehensive invasive species programme.
+Pacific Invasives Battler Resource Base (BRB) - This resource is to assist Pacific island invasive species practitioners in their battle against invasive species. t includes the “Guidelines for Invasive Species Management in the Pacific” which outlines a set of themes and objectives to assist in forming a comprehensive invasive species programme.
 It includes the Pacific Invasive Species Battler Series on common Pacific topical issues and an option to see what new resources have been added lately.
 You can also search for documents, case-studies, reports and other media by selecting the appropriate “Guidelines” theme or objective, or use the general search function by selecting tags related to the resources.

 Pacific Invasives Learning Network (for invasive species teams, information and much more)